ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 moving as much as possible of your configuration to your own files can be a good idea.

 All project-specific parameters should be kept in separate files.
-For example, configuration for Landing Page Blocks could be placed in `config/packages/landing_page_blocks.yaml`.
+For example, configuration for Page Blocks could be placed in `config/packages/landing_page_blocks.yaml`.
 You can also place it in `config/landing_page_blocks.yaml`, which should be imported in `config/ezplatform.yaml`:

     ```yaml